It’s Wednesday. And that means it’s the Siena market day. We love local markets around the world and we were excited to see this one.

 Ultimately, we were able to get to the Santa Caterina parking lot, a small parking lot with an escalator leading up into the town.
-It’s farther from the center of the town than the Fortezza lot, but it was better than the alternatives on market day.
+It’s farther from the center of the town than the Fortezza lot, but it was better than the alternatives during the Siena market day activities.

-The market is focused on locals and not geared to tourists.
+The Siena market is focused on locals and not geared to tourists (similar to the markets in Bologna and Palermo).
 We always find this better than the alternative because it gives visitors a tiny insight into daily life.
 There were rows upon rows of clothes and kitchen supplies and, of course, food.

 As a result, the meat section of the Siena market is extensive, and the products are varied.
 There are the typical cured meats that you might expect in Italy, but there is also a lot of seafood and other types of fresh meat.

 In the afternoon, we went to the Museo Civico on Il Campo, which features lots of paintings by local Sienese artists.
 I enjoyed the Sala della Pace hall where the city’s leaders used to meet.
 The loggia offers remarkable views of the countryside.
-Admission to the museum is €9.00.

 After the museum, we stopped for gelato nearby at Il Camerlengo.
-It was mighty tasty and well worth the €2.
+It was mighty tasty!
 Gelato in hand, we lounged in the square for a while soaking up the atmosphere, which is, after all, the best part of being in Italy.

 After a quick dip in the hotel pool, we headed to Antica Osteria da Divo for dinner.
 The restaurant is in the basement of a building right near the Duomo.
 As you descend the steps, you turn and suddenly find yourself in these vaulted Etruscan tombs from the time before Christ.
 Antica Osteria da Divo has tremendous ambiance and food to match.